Rodman M. Price: U.S. House of Representatives (1851–1853)

-Governor of New Jersey (1854–57)
+Governor of New Jersey (1854–1857)

 1853 election

-In 1853, Price was recruited to run for Governor on the Democratic ticket.
-Whig critics attacked him for his ties to the "Joint Companies," a name given to the conglomerate formed by the merger of the Delaware and Raritan Canal Company with the Camden & Amboy Railroad, and his residence in California, which some argued disqualified him from office.
+In 1853, Price was recruited to run for governor on the Democratic ticket.
+Whig critics attacked him for his ties to the "Joint Companies," a name given to the conglomerate formed by the merger of the Delaware and Raritan Canal Company with the Camden & Amboy Railroad which effectively had a monopoly on transportation, and his residence in California, which some argued disqualified him from office.
 The Democratic campaign focused on an opposition to monopoly and a general promise of "reform."
 Price was elected by a reduced but substantial margin.